-In this article you will learn how to create a menu item for the frontend view of your component.
+In this article you will learn how to include the ability to create a menu item for the frontend view of your component.
 So it is not necessary that you know the exact URL.
 Later a modification to search engine friendly (SEF) URLs[^docs.joomla.org/enabling_search_engine_friendly_(sef)_urls/] is possible.
 As a note, please do not enable this feature yet.
 This sample extension does not support SEF yet.
 We will add the Joomla conform routing later.

 For impatient people: View the changed program code in the Diff View[^codeberg.org/astrid/j4examplecode/compare/t2...t3] and copy these changes into your development version.

 The menu item in the frontend works differently than the one in the administration area.
 We create a separate XML file.
 Later we will use parameters.
 But for now we keep it straightforward.
 We add some language strings for text.
 Later on, we will see how to translate them.

 components/com_foos/tmpl/foo and add the following code:

 <!-- https://codeberg.org/astrid/j4examplecode/raw/branch/t3/src/components/com_foos/tmpl/foo/default.xml --> <?xml version="1.0" encoding="utf-8"?> <metadata> <layout title="COM_FOOS_FOO_VIEW_DEFAULT_TITLE"> <message> <![CDATA[COM_FOOS_FOO_VIEW_DEFAULT_DESC]]> </message> </layout> </metadata>

 I already mentioned it in the chapter on the update server: The term CDATA[^en.wikipedia.org/wiki/cdata] is used in the XML markup language for various purposes.
 It indicates that a given part of the document is general characters rather than program code with a more specific, limited structure.
 The CDATA section may contain markup characters (

 &).
 These are not interpreted further by the parser.
 The use of entities such as